-You must use the following table to calculate Underwritten NCF for all Mortgage Loans unless another table is provided in the applicable Part III chapter based on the specific product.
+Mortgage Loans unless another table is provided in the applicable Part III chapter based on the specific product.

-1 GROSS RENTAL INCOME - actual rents in place for occupied units, plus market rents for vacant units based on a current rent roll (multiplied by 12).
+REQUIRED UNDERWRITTEN NCF (CONVENTIONAL LOANS) Item Function Description CALCUL ATION OF NET RENTAL INCOME 1 GROSS RENTAL INCOME - actual rents in place for occupied units, plus market rents for vacant units based on a current rent roll (multiplied by 12).
 The Property must have Stabilized Residential Occupancy by Qualified Tenants.
-If the Property is located in New York City and subject to the J-51 Tax Incentive Program where the Borrower has decontrolled rent-stabilized units (a Decontrol Event), you must adjust the current rents to reflect no rent decontrol benefits: • Calculate the base rent as the rent amount per unit prior to the Decontrol Event date. • Use the base rent for each applicable unit to determine the Gross Rental Income. • Increase the base rent by the appropriate percentage allowed underper New York City Rent Stabilization laws per annum through the present rent roll date.
+If the Property is located in New York City and subject to the J-51 Tax Incentive Program where the Borrower has decontrolled rent-stabilized units (a Decontrol Event), you must adjust the current rents to reflect no rent decontrol benefits: Calculate the base rent as the rent amount per unit prior to the Decontrol Event date.
+Use the base rent for each applicable unit to determine the Gross Rental Income.
+Increase the base rent by the appropriate percentage allowed per New York City Rent Stabilization laws per annum through the present rent roll date.
 2 PLUS To the extent deducted as an operating expense, rents for other non-revenue units (e.g., model units deducted in the "model apartment" operating expense in the "general and administrative" category, or actual rent from employee units deducted in the "employee" operating expense in the "payroll and benefits" category).
+EQUAL S GROSS POTENTIAL RENT (GPR)
-EQUAL S GROSS POTENTIAL RENT (GPR) 3 MINUS Premiums (e.g., identifiable additional income from furnished units or short term leases) and/or corporate premiums (e.g., identifiable additional income from corporate units, housekeeping services, etc.).
-4 MINUS Physical vacancy - market rents for vacant units based on a current rent roll (multiplied by 12).1

-5 MINUS Concessions - the aggregate amount of forgone residential rental income resulting from incentives granted to tenants for signing leases, such as free rent for 1 or more months, move-in allowance, etc. 1 6 MINUS Bad debt - the aggregate amount of unpaid rental income determined to be uncollectable: include, including any adjustments to other Income income for bad debt.1 EQUAL S NET RENTAL INCOME (NRI) 2
+3 MINUS Premiums (e.g., identifiable additional income from furnished units or short term leases) and/or corporate premiums (e.g., identifiable additional income from corporate units, housekeeping services, etc.).
+4 MINUS Physical vacancy - market rents for vacant units based on a current rent roll (multiplied by 12).
+1 5 MINUS Concessions - the aggregate amount of forgone residential rental income from incentives granted to tenants for signing leases, such as free rent for 1 or more months, move-in allowance, etc. 1 6 MINUS Bad debt - the aggregate amount of unpaid rental income determined to be uncollectable, including any adjustments to other income for bad debt.
+1 EQUAL S NET RENTAL INCOME (NRI) 2

-- 1 The total of Items 4, 5, and 6 must equal the greater of - the difference between the trailing 3-month net rental collections (annualized) and GPR, or - 5% of GPR. - 2 NRI must reflect projected operations for the underwriting period. - a.
-You must assess the NRI using these parameters and fully support any changes: - Assess the individual month NRI within the prior full-year operating statement or, at a minimum, an operating statement covering at least the trailing 6 months (annualized). - If there are fluctuations, you may use an NRI that exceeds the trailing 3-month NRI, as long as provided the NRI does not exceed the highest 1-month NRI used in the trailing 3-month NRI calculation. - b.
-You must assess declines in NRI using these parameters: - Assess whether there was if any decline occurred in NRI for the trailing 3-month period compared to the trailing 6-month period and the trailing 12-month period. - If the decline in NRI for the trailing 3-month period is greater than 2% compared to either the trailing 6-month period or the trailing 12-month period, you must adjust downward the NRI downward to an amount that is 2% less than the lowest NRI for the trailing 1-month, 3-month, 6-month, or 12-month period. - You must make a minimum 2% adjustment to NRI; however, you are expected to make additional downward adjustments as appropriate to reflect current market conditions not reflected in historical operations.
+1 The total of Items 4, 5, and 6 must equal the greater of

+• the difference between the trailing 3-month net rental collections (annualized) and GPR, or

+• 5% of GPR.

+2 NRI must reflect projected operations for the underwriting period.a.
+You must assess the NRI using these parameters and fully support any changes:

+• Assess the individual month NRI within the prior full-year operating statement or, at a minimum, an operating statement covering at least the trailing 6 months (annualized).

+• If rents and collections are stable or increasing, and any negative fluctuation can be reconciled and adequately explained, you may use an NRI that exceeds the trailing 3-month NRI, provided the NRI does not exceed the highest 1-month NRI used in the trailing 3-month NRI calculation. b.
+You must assess declines in NRI using these parameters:

+• Assess if any decline occurred in NRI for the trailing 3-month period compared to the trailing 6-month period and the trailing 12-month period.

+• If the decline in NRI for the trailing 3-month period is greater than 2% compared to either the trailing 6-month period or the trailing 12-month period, you must adjust the NRI downward to an amount that is 2% less than the lowest NRI for the trailing 1-month, 3-month, 6-month, or 12-month period.

+• You must make a minimum 2% adjustment to NRI; however, you are expected to make additional downward adjustments as appropriate to reflect current market conditions not reflected in historical operations.